Fly (The Fairly OddParents: A New Wish): Production

 In June 2023, trademark registrations attached to Paramount Global and Nickelodeon were made.
 In July 2023, Norris confirmed that a new Fairly OddParents project was in the works.
 In January 2024, an intermediate version of this episode was leaked.

 Reception

 The episode received 0.09 million viewers on its premiere.
-John Schwarz of Bubbleblabber rated this episode a 6.5 out of 10, praising the execution.
+John Schwarz of Bubbleblabber rated the episode a 6.5 out of 10, calling it a great reestablishment of the franchise.